 Sometimes even when your internet connection is on, you might be facing some issues.
 When you click on the voice search icon, it could show you a message- “No internet connection”, even when you have an active internet connection.

 Google is consistently introducing new features for the improvement in technology.
 Recently, Google updated its Google Voice mechanism with a beneficial feature.
 Now, Google has a prompt ‘Hello Google’ along with a new search window.
 As everyone knows, the search window open and follows the instructions specified by the individual.
-This feature works flawlessly on PCs, Smartphones, web-browsers, etc.
+This feature works flawlessly on PCs, Smartphones, web-browsers, eCommerce websites, etc.

 Though a popular feature of Google, sometimes it doesn’t work properly.
 Google voice search faces specific issues such as No internet connection etc. The primary reason behind the ‘No internet connection’ issue is that you are facing severe internet issues.
 Apart from this, you might be having microphone problems or outdated Google applications.
 The major causes related to the ‘No Internet Connection’ issue are.

 How to solve the Google voice search says no internet connection issue

 Before trying to fix the error, here are some things you should rule out.

 - Make sure you are on the latest version of chrome.

 - Make sure your internet connection is on.

 - If you are on a mobile phone app, check your app permissions and clear the app data.